 - Challenge the children to share their picture and the Keep the Commandments song with their family.

-As another option, I’ve also made a smaller half-sheet Keep the Commandments Coloring pages available.
-It has the same 6 pictures available with 2 pictures per page.
+I’ve included half-sheet Keep the Commandments Coloring pages with 3 pages of options.
 This is a good option if you have a large Primary or simply would like to use less paper/ink.
 You will need to cut the sheets down the middle before Primary.

 What other fun ways could you extend this activity or add meaningful discussion to Keeping the Commandments?